wultra/powerauth-server/docs/Deploying-PowerAuth-Server.md

 #### 2. Configuring by Pointing to Configuration File

 Alternatively, you can create a single property in the server configuration that only points to your custom configuration file `/path/to/some/custom.properties`.
 This method is especially useful in situations where the server configuration must be as simple as possible (for example, creating a configuration module in JBoss Wildfly).
-In such case, do not forget to also include the default `application.properties` files that are on the classpath by default (it is bundled inside the WAR).
+In such case, do not forget to also include the default `application.properties` file that is on the classpath by default (it is bundled inside the WAR).
 Here is the Tomcat example again:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>